Applying for a passport or ID card if you live in United Kingdom

 If the Home Office, DVLA or Student Finance has your document

-If the Home Office has your Dutch passport or ID card, you cannot apply for a new travel document or emergency document.
+If the Home Office, DVLA or Student Finance has your Dutch passport or ID card, you cannot apply for a new travel document or emergency document.
 You should ask for the return of your passport or ID card.

 Renewal (adults): if your passport or ID card expired more than 2 years ago

 Do you only hold the Dutch nationality and has your most recently issued Dutch passport or ID card expired over 2 years ago?
 You will need to submit a ‘Confirmation of the non-acquisition of British citizenship’ with your application.
 You can request this from UK Visas and Immigration.

 Applying on behalf of a minor: certificate of marital status

 If the child's parents were not married at the time of the child's birth, and the child was born in the United Kingdom, it is not possible to apply to the UK authorities for a certificate of marital status.
 For the period that the parents spent in the UK, this completed and signed declaration is sufficient.

 Applying on behalf of a minor: proxy consent via a court of law

 If, in the case of joint parental responsibility, one party does not give their consent for a passport or ID card application to be submitted on behalf of the minor, proxy consent via a court of law has to be obtained.
 Such consent is not required for an ID card application for a minor aged twelve and older.

 Extra information about the legalisation of documents